eeshvardasikcm/ayurproject-ui/three_bit_int.md

 touch interaction.

 The concept is to rewire the
-Kepler probe to track each time the screen is touched and what type of touch It is.
+cpu probe to track each time
+the screen is touched and what type of touch It is.

-then some modifications to the intelligence inside the Kepler system will help me determine some values that would be good for regulating use of
+then some modifications to the intelligence inside the probe system will help me determine some values that would be good for regulating use of